 There are a number of fantastic sources of support in Australia for young creatives.
 However, very few identify their ethos or a sense of responsibility in fostering support for music videos and their creators.
 In regards to funding the production process, with the recent closure of Canada’s MUCTFACT and other than New Zealand’s fantastic NZONAIR, International clips remain on the periphery.

 Mirrored by the challenge we face funding the festival itself and despite the obvious growth in the necessity to create visual content to build artist profiles, an opportunity exists to share in mutual success by supporting music videos in Australia.
-There is actually so much inspiring and groundbreaking work being produced by young creatives on a daily basis, a lot which goes virtually unseen.
+On a daily basis, young creatives are producing so much inspiring and groundbreaking work.
+Most of this goes virtually unseen.
 With that said, MusicSA are definitely leading the way with initiatives in the field such as CLIP IT, spearheaded by Lisa Bishop – who will be speaking at CLIPPED 2018.

 What ‘Pearl of Wisdom’ would you give 20-year-old self about this career?